joemccall86/cop5600-term-paper/term_paper.md

 # Introduction

-The domain of green security entails the struggle between poachers/illegal fishers and rangers charged to protect the wildlife.
-The rangers are limited in number and have strict constraints applied.
+The domain of green security entails the struggle between poachers/illegal fishers and rangers charged to protect the wildlife. <!-- FEEDBACK: Expand this.
+Give some references to the literature. --> The rangers are limited in number and have strict constraints applied.

 In the field of Artificial Intelligence, Stackelberg Security Games (SSG) have